adikabintang/kolor-di-dinding/networking/tcp.md

 9. When the throughput is not optimal, do this checklist:
    1. Measure BDP
    2. What is the advertised RWND?
-      1. Is the application taking the data from the receive buffer?
+      1. Is the receiver application taking the data from the receive buffer?
    3. Are the bytes in flight (CWND) increasing and reaching BDP or RWND?
 If no:
       1. Does the sender stop and wait for ACKs after sending the same amount of data over and over? if yes, send buffer problem
       2. Is there any packet loss (=retransmissions, dup ACKs) that prevents CWND from growing?
 If yes, there is congestion